Javascipt/Jsome/README.md

 - `-l`: to enable or disable levels (default value: false)
 - `-s`: to specify the number of tabulation spaces (default value: 2)
 - `-r`: to specify valid JSON as output (default value: true)
+- `-m`: to specify the max inline representetion length of an array (default value: 80)

 examples :